 Holiday and Weekend Payroll Tips

-• Be Consistent — Decide whether your company will pay employees before or after a bank holiday or weekend and stick to that schedule.
-Flip-flopping might confuse employees and your payroll team, so be sure to maintain a consistent payment schedule.
+Be Consistent — Decide whether your company will pay employees before or after a bank holiday or weekend and stick to that schedule throughout the year.
+Flip-flopping might confuse them and your payroll team.
+Ensure that your payroll process is always consistent and that your schedule is up to date.

-• Be Clear — Make sure your employees know when they’ll be paid.
+Be Clear — Make sure your employees know when they’ll be paid.
+Remind them of the current changes in the pay schedule a week before they’re expecting to get paid.
 Share a payday calendar on your company intranet, so employees know when to expect their direct deposit.

-• Stay on Track — An earlier or later than usual payday could throw you and your team for a loop.
-Make sure you have all employee hours submitted in time to meet your processing deadlines.
+Stay on Track — An earlier or later than usual payday could throw you and your team for a loop.
+If you’re running payroll earlier, make sure you have all employee hours submitted in time to meet your processing deadlines.
+Also, you’ll need to submit payroll or print checks earlier, as well.
 Send out calendar invites to remind your hourly workers to submit their hours so you don’t have to chase anyone down and risk missing your deadlines.

-• Plan Ahead — Don’t get caught by surprise!
-Use an HR calendar at the beginning of the year to keep track of approaching bank holidays or weekend paydays, and so you don’t miss any important dates or deadlines.
+Plan Ahead — Don’t get caught by surprise!
+Use an HR calendar or the right payroll software at the beginning of the year to keep track of approaching bank holidays or weekend paydays, and so you don’t miss any important dates or deadlines.